False discovery proportion envelopes with m-consistency

 \subsection{Contributions}

-Our findings are as follows: \begin{itemize} \item In each of the considered settings (top-$k$, pre-ordered, online), we provide new (non-asymptotical) FDP confidence envelopes that are consistent under some mild conditions, including sparse configurations, see Proposition~\ref{prop-consistencytopk} (top-$k$), Proposition~\ref{prop-consistency-preordered} (pre-ordered) and Proposition~\ref{prop-consistency-online} (online).
+Our findings are as follows: \begin{itemize} \item In each of the considered settings (top-$k$, pre-ordered, online), we provide new (non-asymptotical) FDP confidence envelopes that are $m$-consistent under general conditions, including sparse configurations, see Proposition~\ref{prop-consistencytopk}, Corollary~\ref{cor-consistencytopk} (top-$k$), Proposition~\ref{prop-consistency-preordered}, Corollary~\ref{cor-consistency-preordered} (pre-ordered) and Proposition~\ref{prop-consistency-online}, Corollary~\ref{cor-consistency-online} (online).
 Table~\ref{tab:recap} provides a summary of the considered procedures in the different contexts, including the existing and new ones.
-It is worth noting that in the top-$k$ setting, the envelope based on the DKW inequality \citep{Mass1990} is consistent under moderate sparsity assumptions only, while the new envelope based on the Wellner inequality \citep{shorack2009empirical} covers all the sparsity range (Proposition~\ref{prop-consistencytopk}). \item As a byproduct, our results provide (non-asymptotical) confidence bounds on the FDP for standard FDR-controlling procedures which are asymptotically sharp (consistency) and for which a data-driven choice of the level $\alpha$ is allowed.
-In particular, in the top-$k$ setting, this gives a new sharp confidence bound for the achieved FDP of the BH procedure while tuning the level from the same data, see \eqref{BHtopkWellner} below. \item In the top-$k$ setting, we also develop {\it adaptive} envelopes, for which the proportion of null hypotheses is simultaneously estimated, see Section~\ref{sec:adaptive}.
-This is a novel approach with respect to existing literature and it is shown to improve significantly the bounds on simulations in `dense' situations, see Section~\ref{sec:num}. \item In the pre-ordered setting, including the `knockoff' case, we introduce new envelopes, called `Freedman' and `KR-U', which are the two first (provably-)consistent confidence bounds in that context to our knowledge.
-This is an important contribution since the knockoff method is one of the leading methodology in the literature of the last decade.
-In addition, KR-U is shown to behave suitably, even for moderate sample size, see Section~\ref{sec:num}. \item Our study is based on dedicated tools of independent interest, based on uniform versions of classical deviation inequalities, see Corollary~\ref{cor:wellner} (Wellner's inequality), Corollary~\ref{cor:freedman} (Freedman's inequality). {Both can be seen as a form of `stitching' together elementary inequalities, see \cite{Howardetal2021} for recent developments of this principle.
-The bounds developed here are presented in a self-contained manner.}
+It is worth noting that in the top-$k$ setting, the envelope based on the DKW inequality \citep{Mass1990} is consistent under moderate sparsity assumptions only, while the new envelope based on Wellner's inequality \citep{shorack2009empirical} covers the whole sparsity range (Corollary~\ref{cor-consistencytopk}). \item As a byproduct, our results provide (non-asymptotical) confidence bounds on the FDP for standard FDR-controlling procedures, that are also asymptotically sharp ($m$-consistency) and for which a data-driven choice of the level $\alpha$ is allowed.
+In particular, in the top-$k$ setting, this gives a new sharp confidence bound for the achieved FDP of the BH procedure while tuning the level from the same data, see \eqref{BHtopkWellner} below.